-(1) make and preserve books and records as required under the rules of FINRA, the Securities Exchange Act (SEA) and the applicable SEA rules;
+(1) make and preserve books and records as required byt the Securities Exchange Act (SEA), applicable SEA rules, and FINRA; and

-(2) preserve the books and records required to be made pursuant to the FINRA rules in a format and media that complies with SEA Rule 17a-4.
+(2) preserve books and records required to be made per FINRA rules in a format complying with SEA Rule 17a-4.

 Smarsh, Inc. assumes no liability for the accuracy or completeness of this information.
 Please consult with an attorney for specific information on specific rules and regulations and how they apply to your business.